Adult Probation Officer Recruitments

 A timeline of the process:

-- Start dates are coordinated.
+- For successful candidates, start dates are then coordinated.

 Probation Officer Academies for Successful Hires:

-The Academy consists of:
+The Probation Officer Academy consists of:

 - New Employee Orientation (1 week)

-- New Officer Training, Education and Skill Building (3 weeks)
+- New Officer Training, Education, and Skill Building (3 weeks)

 - Probation Officer Certification (2 weeks)